+Form to be used to exercise Purchase Warrant:

+Date:, 20

+ursuar The undersigned hereby elects irrevocably to exercise the Purchase Warrant forshares of Common Stock of Northann Corp., a Nevada tion (the "Company") and hereby makes payment of \$ (at the rate of \$ per share of Common Stock) in payment of the Exercise Price at thereto.
+Please issue the Common Stock as to which this Purchase Warrant is exercised in accordance with the instructions given below and, if ble, a new Purchase Warrant representing the number of shares of Common Stock for which this Purchase Warrant has not been exercised.

+or

-Form to be used to exercise Purchase Warrant: Date:, 20 The undersigned hereby elects irrevocably to exercise the Purchase Warrant forshares of Common Stock of Northann Corp., a Nevacorporation (the "Company") and hereby makes payment of \$ (at the rate of \$ per share of Common Stock) in payment of the Exercise Privarsuant thereto.
-Please issue the Common Stock as to which this Purchase Warrant is exercised in accordance with the instructions given below and, pplicable, a new Purchase Warrant representing the number of shares of Common Stock for which this Purchase Warrant has not been exercised. or The undersigned hereby elects irrevocably to convert its right to purchase shares of Common Stock under the Purchase Warrant fshares of Common Stock, as determined in accordance with the following formula: Y(A-B) $X = \frac{Y(A-B)}{A}$ Where, $X = $ The number of shares of Common Stock to be issued to Holder; Y = The number of shares of Common Stock for which the Purchase Warrant is being exercised; A = The fair market value of one share of Common Stock which is equal to \$; and B = The Exercise Price which is equal to \$ per share of Common Stock The undersigned agrees and acknowledges that the calculation set forth above is subject to confirmation by the Company and any disagreeme with respect to the calculation shall be resolved by the Company in its sole discretion.
-Please issue the shares of Common Stock as to which this Purchase Warrant is exercised in accordance with the instructions given below and, pplicable, a new Purchase Warrant representing the number of shares of Common Stock for which this Purchase Warrant has not been converted.
-Signature Signature Guaranteed INSTRUCTIONS FOR REGISTRATION OF SECURITIES Name: Print in Block Letters) Address: NOTION THE COLUMN ASSESSMENT ASSE
+The undersigned hereby elects irrevocably to convert its right to purchase shares of Common Stock under the Purchase Warrant for shares of Common Stock, as determined in accordance with the following formula:

+$X = \frac{Y(A-B)}{A}$

+Vhere, X = The number of shares of Common Stock to be issued to Holder; Y = The number of shares of Common Stock for which the Purchase Warrant is being exercised; A = The fair market value of one share of Common Stock which is equal to \$; and B = The Exercise Price which is equal to \$ per share of Common Stock The undersigned agrees and acknowledges that the calculation set forth above is subject to confirmation by the Company and any disagreement spect to the calculation shall be resolved by the Company in its sole discretion.
+Please issue the shares of Common Stock as to which this Purchase Warrant is exercised in accordance with the instructions given below and, if

+pplical ble, a new Purchase Warrant representing the number of shares of Common Stock for which this Purchase Warrant has not been converted.

+Signature

+Signature Guaranteed

+INSTRUCTIONS FOR REGISTRATION OF SECURITIES

+Name: Print ii Address n Block Letters) s:

-NOTICE: The signature to this form must correspond with the name as written upon the face of the Purchase Warrant without alteration or enlargement or any change whatsoever, and must be guaranteed by a bank, other than a savings bank, or by a trust company or by a firm having membership on a registered national securities exchange.
+NOTICE: The signature to this form must correspond with the name as written upon the face of the Purchase Warrant without alteration or ment or any change whatsoever, and must be guaranteed by a bank, other than a savings bank, or by a trust company or by a firm having rship on a registered national securities exchange.